What Is Success? Teaching Emerson to a Generation Under Pressure

 Redefine success on your wall

-The words we surround students with shape the goals they chase.
-Emerson's definition of success has comforted readers for over a century because it points young people toward a life of meaning rather than a scoreboard of metrics.
+The words we surround students with shape the goals they end up chasing.
+Emerson's definition of success has comforted readers for over a century because it points young people toward a life of meaning rather than a scoreboard of metrics — and on a wall, it keeps making that case quietly, all year long.

-See it full-size and choose your format on Redbubble — poster, print or more — and give the students in your life a yardstick worth measuring themselves against.
+See it full-size and choose your format on Redbubble — poster, print or more — and explore the wider Inspiration collection for companion pieces that build the same humane spirit.
+Give the students in your life a yardstick worth measuring themselves against, one that will still make sense decades after the last test is forgotten.

 Shop the poster →